mapbox/flutter-mapbox-gl/README.md

 ## Documentation

 This README file currently houses all of the documentation for this Flutter project.
-Please visit [mapbox.com/android-docs](https://www.mapbox.com/android-docs/) if you'd like more information about the Mapbox Maps SDK for Android.
+Please visit [mapbox.com/android-docs](https://www.mapbox.com/android-docs/) if you'd like more information about the Mapbox Maps SDK for Android and [mapbox.com/ios-sdk](https://www.mapbox.com/ios-sdk/) for more information about the Mapbox Maps SDK for iOS.

 ## Getting Help